Rust to assembly: Arrays, Tuples, Box, and Option handling

 variant is assumed to be None

 .
-A nonzero pointer indicates that the Option
+A nonzero pointer indicates the Option

 variant is Some